rvaiya/warpd/README.md

 ## Getting Started

 1. Run `warp -d`
-2. Press M-u (meta is the command key) to activate the warping process.
+2. Press M-k (meta is the command key) to activate the warping process.
 3. Use u,i,j,k to repeatedly navigate to different quadrants.
 4. Press m to click.
 5. Press enter to finish.